Building an Online Collaborative Space in Teams

-How to get started with Microsoft Teams
+How to Get Started with Microsoft Teams

 Step-by-Step Instructions for creating your first Microsoft Team

-- Log in using your Virginia Tech account
+- Log in using your Virginia Tech account.

-- Click on the Teams icon to launch the Microsoft Teams application.
+- Click the Teams icon to launch the Microsoft Teams application.
 Teams also has a desktop client for Mac and Windows that you can install locally to your system.
-The steps for creating your team is the same whether you use the Teams Web App or the local desktop client.
+The steps for creating your team are the same whether you use the Teams Web App or the local desktop client.

-- Click the Join or create team button
+- Click Join or create team.

 - In the Create your team window, enter the Team name.
 Make sure the name is descriptive and easily identifies the purpose of your team.